shoutout-labs/CodingAssignment/readme.md

 2. Can I use existing libraries?

     Yes, please.
-We encourage you to use any existing lubraries rather than re-inventing the wheel.
+We encourage you to use any existing libraries rather than re-inventing the wheel.

 3. Can I take code pieces from the internet?